msagesser/msagesser.github.io/ds226/final.md

 Present research of techniques that 'translate' ideas between multiple intangible materials.
 Create your audio-visual work.

-### Part 5 - Presentation (group work)
+### Part 5 - Presentation (group work + individual work)

-Present your project in the final review to the invited audience
+Present your project in the final review to the invited audience (group work).

+Have a first version of your 'artist statement' ready (individual work):

+- what are circular materials in digital media?
+- what are your materials?
+- why, and how, are they circular? (or the result of a circular material economy?)
+- what is your main concept (very short!)
+- what did you learn from making this project (and from this class)?
+Name 1 thing!
+- how did it change you as an _experience designer?_

 ### Part 6 - Documentation (individually)